 In addition, Matt provides assistance to municipal clients and private redevelopers in connection with the redevelopment process.
 This process entails working closely with municipal government to designate areas in need of redevelopment, adoption of redevelopment plans, negotiation and execution of redevelopment agreements, and the entry of long-term and short-term tax agreements.

 Matt also has experience defending public entities against workers’ compensation claims.

 Prior to his career in private practice, he served as a judicial clerk to the Honorable Alvaro L. Iglesias, J.S.C., in the Superior Court of New Jersey, Hudson County.

-While attending Rutgers University School of Law, Mr. Posada served on the Securities Law Moot Court team and was an active volunteer for the Pro Bono Bankruptcy Project earning him the Dean’s Pro Bono Award for Exceptional Service.
+While attending Rutgers University School of Law, Matt served on the Securities Law Moot Court team and was an active volunteer for the Pro Bono Bankruptcy Project, earning him the Dean’s Pro Bono Award for Exceptional Service.

 - Included on the list of Morris/Essex Health & Life magazine's 2019 "Top Lawyers" in Land Use and Environment

 - Contributing author, September 2018 Legal Updates for Businesses

 New Jersey Bar Association